rubykoom/CBIR_AAPI_2024/README.md

 ## :zap: Execution

-To start the application, use the following command:
+1. To start the application, use the following command:

 ```bash

 streamlit run app.py

 ```
-Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory (see Folder Description section).
+2. Afterwards, you may try the application with the `Test` folder in the `Fruits_Preprocessed` directory (see Folder Description section).

-The web interface has a movable red rectangle to select the area that will be used as the query in the retrieval of similar images.
+The web interface features a movable red rectangle that allows users to select the region of the input image to be used as the query for retrieving similar images during the search process.

 ![Web interface for CBIR](web.png)